 Rogers herself may be on shaky footing as of late.
-Two letters were recently sent to the UAF administration, one from several long-term Bristol Bay Campus faculty and one from the campus advisory council.
+Two letters were recently sent to the UAF administration, one from several long-term Bristol Bay Campus faculty and one from a member of the campus advisory council.
 Both letters express deep concern for low morale at the campus under Rogers’ direction.
 The faculty’s letter calls for Rogers’ removal.

 UAF Vice Chancellor for Rural, Community and Native Education, Evon Peters, is scheduled in Dillingham tomorrow to meet with campus faculty, staff and leaders to address the recent turmoil.